Marcelloguida00/FairyTaleSequenceLab/README.md

 - **Aggiungere voce narrante per dialoghi**
 - **Aggiungere diversi rumori bianchi per la fase di gioco**
 - **Provare l'app su dimensioni diverse di ipad**
+- **there is a bug with an animation with the card too much wrong card only one will put in the deck**

 ---